WELSH, a Language

 The Main Web Site:

 frequently we hear the mantra ‘the aim is to have 1 Million Welsh language speakers by 2050’ what never seems to be explained is WHY.
 Surely the purpose of language is communication and clarity of communication.
-Everyone in Wales can communicate as they speak English as a common language.
+Everyone in Wales can communicate as they speak the common language of Wales and the Welsh, namely English.

 I can empathise with feelings of loss when one moves beyond the borders of the place of ones nationality, as I too have forgotten the languages I have learned, mostly badly as with many supposed self proclaimed Welsh language speakers, though I have never lost my own language English, unlike my cousin who having moved to Germany with total immersion in the German language found he had lost his English & had to relearn the language of his childhood!